Finding the cheapest way to buy Bitcoin is important.

 - User interface is not very intuitive

 Since Local Bitcoins is a peer-to-peer trading platform, the individual that has the liquidity to fulfill your order (either to buy or sell Bitcoin) decides the commission that he charges you.
-This commission usually ranges between 5-12%.
+This commission usually ranges from 5 to 12%.

 What costs are there when buying Bitcoin?